eklem/hit-highlighter/README.md

 # hit-highlighter
-A small and simple hit highlighter for search engines running in the browser and Node.js
+A small and simple hit highlighter for search engines running in the browser and Node.js.
+Takes a query array and where the values matches within the item array, it adds hightight code.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]